florin-suciu/stopper/README.md

 * python 2.7
 * flask
 * root permission required for shutdown command on unix
-* phone is on same wifi or ports are open and you can access the server externally.
+* device you are accessing from is on the same wifi and ports are open or you can access the server externally.

+### All
+1. update the host param value on the line with app.run in stopper.py with the ip of the machine the server will be running on

 ### Linux
 1. **sudo vi /etc/rc.local**